hyperledger-archives/composer/packages/composer-website/jekylldocs/introduction/key-concepts.md

 ## {{site.data.conrefs.composer_full}} Components

-{{site.data.conrefs.composer_full}} can be experienced through a browser-based UI called {{site.data.conrefs.composer_full}} Playground.
-This can be used via a hosted version (no install necessary) or a local install (good for editing and testing sample Business Networks offline).
+You can experience {{site.data.conrefs.composer_full}} with our browser-based UI called {{site.data.conrefs.composer_full}} Playground. {{site.data.conrefs.composer}} Playground is available as a hosted version (no install necessary) or a local install (good for editing and testing sample business networks offline).

-Developers who want to use {{site.data.conrefs.composer_full}}'s full application development capabilities can install the Developer Tools.
+Developers who want to use {{site.data.conrefs.composer_full}}'s full application development capabilities should install the Developer Tools.

 ![Diagram of {{site.data.conrefs.composer_full}} components](../assets/img/ComposerComponents.svg)